git-khandelwal/universal-approximation/README.md

 # universal-approximation
 Using neural networks to predict continuous mathematical functions

 This project demonstrates the Universal Approximation Theorem using neural networks to approximate various continuous functions.
-Implemented using TensorFlow/Keras and PyTorch, the project showcases how neural networks can approximate functions like sin(x), exp(x), and composite functions such as exp(x) + x - x**2.
+Implemented using PyTorch, the project showcases how neural networks can approximate functions like sin(x), exp(x), and composite functions such as exp(x) + x - x**2.

 Introduction